Immersing with two Cultures: A cultural exchange between IFSU and the Kobe Gakuin University, Japan

 This year’s host is IFSU Aguinaldo Campus.
-The Cultural Exchange became a venue of sharing of IFSU and KGU students.
+The Cultural Exchange became a venue for sharing of IFSU and KGU students.

-As a starter, each University presented their specific school and culture.
-This is a venue for both Universities to have a deeper understanding of each programs and culture.
+As a starter, each University presented its specific school and culture.
+This is a venue for both Universities to have a deeper understanding of each program and culture.

 This introduction of the program was followed by traditional games introduced by Aguinaldo students.
 In fact, a student of IFSU Aguinaldo Campus challenged one of the KGU students to a “hanggul” or arm wrestling.

 IFSU Aguinaldo students also had fun playing “Fukuwarai”, a traditional Japanese game often played during the New Year Holidays.
 A meeting of both students followed.
 This wasn’t easy at first due to the communication barrier.
 But still, they tried to express themselves in the most possible way.